gangdong/gangdong.github.io/_posts/2020-04-01-Blog-travisci.markdown

 + git push to the Github repo triggers Travis CI
 + Travis CI starts up a virtual machine and installs all required software (*mostly Ruby gems*)
-+ I use a custom rake task to tell travis CI how to build the Jekyll site and push the updated content back to Github
++ I use a custom rake task to tell Travis CI how to build the Jekyll site and push the updated content back to Github
 + Travis CI clones a different branch (*either dev or master, depending on the kind of Github repo*) that holds the website's source code.
-+ Travis CI runs jekyll build with the destination in the other branch (*gh-pages*)
++ Travis CI runs Jekyll build with the destination in the other branch (*gh-pages*)
 + Travis CI does a git push of the other branch (*gh-pages*)
 + Github Pages starts serving the updates site

 Depending on the required software that needs to be installed, the whole process takes anywhere between 1 and 5 min and is fully automated.

 ### .travis.yml
-Basically, Travis CI uses the .travis.yml file to describes the build process.
+Travis CI uses the .travis.yml file to describes the build process.
 Create a .travis.yml into your project's repo and edit it.

-Don't forget commit it and push to the remote repo once you finished editing!
+Don't forget to commit it and push it to the remote repo once you finished editing!

 ### Lifecycle
 The whole job's life cycle can be divided into several phases.